One-Pot Cheeseburger Fusilli

 -Stir in the beef broth and pasta.

--Ladle the pasta into bowls and top with avocado, red onion, and a sprinkling of sesame seeds if you’re feeling the garnishes.
+-Ladle the cheeseburger fusilli into bowls and top with avocado, red onion, and a sprinkling of sesame seeds if you’re feeling the garnishes.

 Never miss a post!